Saturday, August 07, 2010

 For many years I thought the Sgt.
 Preston strip was just a legend, one of those features that never actually got off the ground but yet was talked about as if it did -- syndicate sales brochures were the only evidence I ever saw for it.
 It wasn't until recently that I came across a run of the strip in the Seattle Times that finally turns this phantom strip into a reality.
 However, a few mysteries still remain:

 * the strip was advertised as daily and Sunday, but I've never found a Sunday.
 I think there must have been one, though, because there are always story gaps between the Saturday and Monday dailies.Did the Times, or any other paper for that matter, print them?
+[NB: I have since found a few Sunday samples of the strip; unfortunately they are just clippings and I can't tell which paper they are from]

 * the strip ends in the Seattle Times on March 16, 1983, a Wednesday, with a 'The End' announcement and a story wrap-up using pasted up art from old strips.
 It would be VERY odd for a paper to end an ongoing feature on a Wednesday, so I assumed this final strip was from the syndicate and did indeed signal the demise of the strip.
 Yet the feature was advertised in the 1983 E&P Syndicate Directory, not issued until months later.
 I also found original art advertised on the Comicartfans website that appears to be later since none of the strips is from a storyline in my Times run.
 The repro is too blurry to tell dates with certainty, but I think they are from July.
 What is weirder, though, is they seem to be set in bygone days, not the modern setting of the strips I have.